 It is the 7th-century Zen Buddhist temple, one of the oldest in the world.
 You can observe the traditional architecture and wall paintings from ancient times.
 You will even find the local monks practicing tea ceremonies in the temple.
-The temple is quite close to the park entrance, so there’s no chance that you will miss out.
+The temple is quite close to the park entrance, so there’s no chance you will miss out.

 Ulsanbawi Rock (NaeSeorak)

 As the name suggests, it is a huge granite rock that spans around 4 kilometers.
 From its summit, you can see the picturesque scenery of Mt.
 Seorak and the neighboring areas like Dalma Peak and the East Sea.